 How can I prevent exposure to second-hand smoke?

 To protect your family from second-hand smoke, make your home and car smoke-free.
 If you smoke, make a plan to quit.
 See that no one smokes near your child.

 Encourage family and friends to create a smoke-free environment.
 For tips on creating a smoke-free home, visit Health Canada at www.canada.ca/en/health-canada/services/smoking-tobacco/avoid-second-hand-smoke/second-hand-smoke.html

-Smoke from a cigarette can stay in a room for hours, even with an open window.
+Smoke from a cigarette can stay in a room for hours even with an open window.
 Many of the toxic chemicals remain in the air and the carpets, curtains, furniture and clothes.
 Residue from tobacco smoke, also known as third-hand smoke, is especially dangerous for children and for pets.
 Children tend to crawl around and put things in their mouths that may have third-hand smoke residue on them.
 The only way to protect them from third-hand smoke is to keep your home smoke-free.

 Are there any laws to protect against second-hand smoke exposure?